Help! I Need Somebody…

 Maybe it’s an offshoot of the work ethic of our pioneer forefathers and foremothers.
 Maybe it’s because from kindergarten through university, we’re constantly compared to one another.
 But whatever the reason, it’s almost impossible for most of us to get past the idea that if we would just try harder, dig deeper, visualize better, study more… we’d be perfect and wouldn’t need anyone else’s help.

 In fact, God never intended for us to be all-sufficient.
-God is three personalities in one—Father, Son and Holy Spirit.
-He’s always part of a team.
+God is three personalities in one—Creator, Son, and Holy Spirit.
+A team.
 And we’re made in his image.

 After God made Adam, he said it wasn’t good for Adam to be alone.
 God meant that literally.
 It’s NOT good for a man or a woman to be all alone.
 So God created Eve to be a companion and partner ideally suited for him, and not merely as a sexual partner.
 Then, through Adam and Eve, God brought into being many, many more men and women to live in families and communities.